Banter Meaning Explained: Simple Definition, Examples, and Real-Life Usage

 Is banter flirting or just joking?

-Can banter be rude or offensive?
+Can banter be rude?

-What does banter mean in texting?
+What is banter in texting?

 🧠 Conclusion: The Real Truth About Banter